hadireisizadeh/BLURLLMUnlearning/README.md

 ### **Running WMDP**

-To execute WMDP, use the following command:
+To execute the WMDP experiments, use the following command:

 ```sh
 CUDA_VISIBLE_DEVICES=0 python3 -m rmu.unlearn_bi \